mikeckennedy/python_bytes_show_notes/transcripts/310-calling-all-tools-for-readmes.txt

 00:29:49 It directs right to some of the direct sponsors of the project.

-00:29:52 And having sponsors that actually show up in the readme, and look, talk Python training is there too.
+00:29:52 And having sponsors that actually show up in the readme, and look, Talk Python Training is there too.

 00:29:58 So go Michael.